elandahl/elandahl.github.io/_posts/2018-5-5-Electronics-Class.md

 ---
 layout: post
-title: Start an Electronics Minor with "PHY 110, Basic Electronis" Fall Quarter
+title: Start an Electronics Minor with "PHY 110, Intro To Electronics" Fall Quarter
 ---

 ![flyer](/images/Electronics_Flyer.png "Electronics_Flyer.png")

 *Revamped course satisfies science lab requirement and teaches IOT, robotics, Arduinos, and more*

-## **PHY 110: Basic Electronics**
+## **PHY 110: Introduction to Electronics**

 ### *Only pre-requisite is either LSP 120, HON 180, or MAT 130+*